 62. Eat Great Pizza

 My favorite pizza ever!
-Pies & Pints lets you order one pie and choose two different combinations.
-The restaurant offers a decent happy hour and has many beers on tap to choose from.
-PBR for $1, sign me up!
+Pies & Pints allows you order one large pizza pie with two different combinations.
+This makes it great for sharing.
+Pies & Pints also offers an excellent happy hour and has many beers on tap to choose from.
+The Pork & Pepper Nachos are a must!
+PBR cans for $1 each; I’ll take two.

 63. Go Birding